LaTeX Packages by Robert Whittaker

 ueasheet.cls

-- An unofficial class for laying out problem sheets for UEA maths
+- An unofficial class for laying out problem sheets and handouts for

-courses.
-Includes commends for setting up standard headers and
+UEA maths courses.
+Includes commends for setting up standard headers

-footers, and providing numbers of parks for question parts.
+and footers, and providing numbers of marks for question parts.
+There

 camlet.cls

-of Cambridge Identity Guidelines (as they were circa 2005/6).
-To
+Identity Guidelines (as they were circa 2005/6).
+To make it work

 jfm2.bst